VikhilP/QA-Python-Project/README.md

 - Deleting a game would cause it to no longer appear and affect both the game count and review of the given series
 - Deleting a series would also no longer appear and update the games that were previously not in that series to set its series to "N/A"

-## Design Choices
+# Design Choices

-### Database Architecture
+## Database Architecture

 As mentioned before, one of the requirements of the project was to create database using MySQL.
 So before creation, a database structure had to be agreed upon.

 ![Initial DB Design](https://imgur.com/8Dr2kie.jpeg)

 Initially, 4 tables had been created.
 Games, GameSeries, Developers and Publishers.
+Denoted in green is what i used in the end

 At first, there was an issue with the developers and publishers table.
 In reality there can be developers at multiple publishers e.g. Obisdian entertainment being freelancers in real life, and publishers having multiple developers under their belt.
 Then another issue arrises between publishers and game where there would be another many to many relationship.
 For the sake of complexity, publishers table was the first to go

 As the deadline drew nearer, it became less viable to schedule the developers table into production.
 This was cut to scale down complexity while also entailing the Minimum Viable Product was surpassed. however, an aspect of the "Developers" table still lives on in the Game table through a not null column inputted by user entry.

-### Trello
+## Trello

 While in the QA training we have worked with Jira and the SCRUM devops style, the simplicity of trello and its less annoying UI drew me towards it.
 Kanban board still allowed me to create a to do board which would have been used in Jira also.
 I chose Trello because i did not see the Jira board being used to its fullest with a small, few day sprint.